DunZhang/DomainSpecificThesaurus/README.rst

 * gensim(>=3.6.0)
 * networkx(>=2.1)

-**domain-thesaurus** is currently available on the PyPi's repository and you can install it via `pip`::
+**DomainThesaurus** is currently available on the PyPi's repository and you can install it via `pip`::

-  pip install domain-thesaurus
+  pip install DomainThesaurus

 If you prefer, you can clone it and run the setup.py file.
 Use the following command to get a copy from GitHub::